 That depends on the home.
 Working from home productivity depends on satisfaction with the home office climate (e.g. noise and temperature) and the hardware (e.g. chair and screen).
 Seemingly unbeknownst to the workers, however, opening a window improves satisfaction in both domains.

-... implies we are underestimating how much our current state is painting our memory.
-I show that, looking at multiple work factors over time during the turbulent COVID-19 period, the current scores predict the recollection score better than the actual score in the past.
+... implies that although the working-from-home literature relies heavily on self-reported retrospective scores, it neglects how much our current state dictates our memory.
+I show that for multiple work factors over time, during the turbulent COVID-19 period, the current scores predict the recollection score better than the actual score in the past.